thijsBoet/js-design-patterns/README.md

-Null object pattern
-: Returns a default object when value is null
+- Null object pattern :Returns a default object when value is null